Tunable non-Markovian dynamics in a collision model: an application to coherent transport: Conclusions

 \section{Conclusions}

 In this work, we have proposed a collision model that allows direct control of the environmental degree of non-Markovianity.
 We have fixed the number and geometry of the reservoir qubits and induced information loss by applying depolarising channels on them.
-We have characterised the effect of the depolarising channel by measuring the degree of non-Markovianity of the model, showing how the intensity of the former directly relates to the latter.
+We have characterised the effect of the depolarising channel by measuring the degree of non-Markovianity of the model, showing how the intensity of the former directly relates to the latter. {We have also studied how the information that the system loses is related to the degree of non-Markovianity and found a regime where, surprisingly, Markovianity reduces information loss.}

-We have applied our model to study the quantum coherent excitonic transport on a chain of interacting qubits coupled to an environment.
+We have applied our model to study the quantum coherent {information} transport on a chain of interacting qubits coupled to an environment.
 Our model permits the exploration of how different regimes of non-Markovianity and system-environment coupling affect coherent transport.
-Studying this aspect is important in photosynthetic complexes, where the electronic degrees of freedom responsible for the coherent transport of an exciton can couple to both Markovian (e.g. solvent) and non-Markovian (phonons) environments.
-Our results show that a non-Markovian environment aids coherent transport only in the strong system-environment coupling regime, while a \textit{Markovian} environment is surprisingly preferable in the weak coupling regime.
+Studying this aspect is important, for instance, in photosynthetic complexes, where the electronic degrees of freedom responsible for the coherent transport of an exciton can couple to both Markovian (e.g. solvent) and non-Markovian (phonons) environments. {Our results show that a non-Markovian environment aids the coherent transport only in the strong system-environment coupling regime.
+If the system is weakly coupled to the environment, we have observed a regime where \textit{Markovianity} enhances the coherence of the transport{, consistently with our results about information loss.}}

-This work provides some general insights into how non-Markovianity affects coherent excitonic transport, avoiding the complications that arise from accurately modelling a real complex physical system.
-Its generality makes it suitable for applications to any quantum processes whose understanding involves the exchange of information between the system and the environment.
+This work provides some information-theoretic insights into how non-Markovianity affects coherent {information} transport, avoiding the complications that arise from accurately modelling a real complex physical system.
+The system-independent characteristic of the model might make it suitable for applications to any quantum processes whose understanding involves the exchange of information between the system and the environment.
 The model could also be easily adapted to study more specific systems.
 For example, one could expand the dimensions of the chain and the environment, use more realistic Hamiltonians, or use two different environments, one Markovian and one non-Markovian.
-These generalisations could be relevant to inform the development of novel technological applications.
-The model could also be implemented on current quantum computer \cite{leontica_simulating_2021}.
+These generalisations might be relevant to inform the development of novel technological applications.
+The model could also be implemented on current quantum computers \cite{leontica_simulating_2021}.
 We leave these investigations for future work.